tanushka-jha23/keep/makefile_exegesis.md

         printf("Hello World!");
     }
 ```
-You must have seen this code at some point of your life.
-To execute this code, you have to write the following command on your terminal.
+This is a very common program to print "Hello World!" in C. To execute this code, you have to write the following command on your terminal.
 `gcc main.c -o main`
-This command will eventually give an executable file which you can run by writing "./main", on your terminal.
+This command will give an executable file which you can run by writing `./main`, on your terminal.
-BUT, Have you ever thought about working of this command?
+Do you know, what happens when you run this command?

-Let's understand the process of compilation in C step-by-step,
+Let's understand this process, step-by-step.

-Here, In this example *main.c* file contains *printf* function.
-The execution of "printf" is written inside the standard file "stdio.c" of C. "stdio.c" is a dependency of "main.c".
-By including "stdio.h", you are including the dependency of "main.c".
+Here, In this example `main.c` file contains `printf` function.
+The execution of "printf" is written inside the standard file "stdio.c" of C.

-- `gcc main.c -o main` internally attaches "stdio.c" as `gcc main.c stdio.c -o main`.
+Then, why did we add "stdio.h" and not "stdio.c"?
+For understanding this, you should have idea about *headerfiles*.
+*Headerfiles* are represented by *.h* extension. *.c* files contains the execution of the code and *.h* files contains the signature of the functions.
+When you add `stdio.h` in your main file, it allows you to use all the functions of `stdio.c` file in your program.
+When you write `gcc main.c -o main`,
-- Both the files (main.c and stdio.c) will be converted to their object files("main.o" and "stdio.o").
+- Both the files `main.c` and `stdio.c` will be converted to their object files `main.o` and `stdio.o` respectively.
-- Linker will link these object files and produce an executable file.
+- Linker will link these object files and produce an executable file `main.exe`.

 After getting the executable file, you can run this file using `./main` command.
-From the above example it is easyu to understand that whenever you compile a C file, it will be compiled in 3 steps.

 Now, let's take another example to understand more,
 `gcc main.c string_lib.c utils.c math_utils.c -o main`.